 CTOs are on fire with enough organizational and technical skills to create and manage a company.
 CTOs are often industry veterans with years of experience in managing and running a business.

 CTOs are on fire with enough organizational and technical skills to create and manage a company.
-CTOs are often industry veterans with years of experience in managing and running a business.
+CTOs are often industry veterans with years of experience managing and running a business.
 On the other hand, it can often be inexperienced but talented programmers who have turned their passion for programming into a business.
-This article will help you better understand the function and role of CTO in a SAAS product and how to find the very professional for your project.
+This article will help you better understand the function and role of a CTO in SaaS development and how to find the very professional for your project.

 The Mission of a CTO

 We live in a time when the IT industry is very actively being built today, consisting of a huge number of IT products.
 There are a lot of them now and more are appearing.
 Each of them requires a CTO.
 In all countries, the problem is with the staff, it’s hard to hire IT people and all the more difficult to find good and experienced ones.
 Obviously, without competent technical management, any product can disappear.
 As a result, the whole business will suffer.

 Creating a software product is a production that can only work with a competent manager.
 Under no circumstances should this product be left without CTO.
 Although sometimes some products survived and even developed well, despite the absence of an obvious CTO.

 This happens not because this position is not needed but because it is implicitly distributed among several employees and often the owners do not even realize it.
 Hiring a good CTO is a big problem.
 This problem would be less if the owners understood what the CTO should do and at what moment.
 40% of the problems occur because the wrong person is chosen as the CTO.

 Full Technical Responsibility - СTO Responsible for all technical solutions used in the product.
 And most importantly, for all their consequences.